-During an infectious disease outbreak, issues may come up about how to keep the organization operational, and at the same time, how to protect your workers from the effects of illness.
+During an infectious disease outbreak or pandemic, issues will include complying with mandatory closure of certain services, keeping the organization operational, and at the same time, protecting your workers.
 The workplace may be affected by staff absenteeism, shortages of supplies, and decreased numbers of customers.

-Learn more about what the law says, tips for both employers and workers, and guidance on developing a business continuity plan, so you can be ready ahead of time.
+Learn more about what the law says, tips for both employers and workers, and guidance on developing a business continuity plan so you can be prepared.

 What the law says

-Due diligence is commonly addressed in the health and safety legislation under the "general duty clause" which places a duty on employers to take all reasonable precautions to prevent injuries or accidents in the workplace.
-The general duty clause also applies to all situations that are not addressed elsewhere in the occupational health and safety legislation.
+Due diligence places a duty on employers to take all reasonable precautions to prevent incidents in the workplace.
+The general duty clause applies to all situations that are not addressed elsewhere in the occupational health and safety legislation.

 For example, to reduce the effects of a pandemic, an employer may practice due diligence by:

-- Encouraging good hygiene, including hand washing and providing hand sanitation stations
+- Encouraging good hygiene, including hand washing and/or providing hand sanitation stations.

-- Ensuring cleanliness of surfaces where the virus may reside (door handles, elevator buttons, shared telephones, etc.)
+- Cleaning and disinfecting surfaces where the virus may reside (door handles, elevator buttons, shared telephones, etc.).

-- Having up-to-date sick or leave policies.
-Communicate the leave policies that will apply during a pandemic flu.
+- Updating their sick or leave policies, and communicating the leave policies that will apply during a pandemic.

 - Allowing for employees to work at home, or create staggered shifts.

-- Having a policy where people with flu symptoms are not allowed access (includes workers, contractors, and visitors) to the workplace
+- Establishing a policy where people with symptoms (including workers, contractors, and visitors) are not allowed access to the workplace.

 Can employees refuse to work?